 - Apple Inc.

-The simple-to-use interface of iOS doesn’t require any tutorial at all.
-The underlying software that allows iPhone users to interact with their phones using gestures like swiping, tapping and pinching is known as the iOS.
+The underlying software that allows iPhone users to interact with their phones using gestures like swiping, tapping, and pinching is known as the iOS.
 Again, one wouldn’t need a swiping, tapping, or pinching tutorial.
 These finger actions are usually carried out on multi-touch capacitive touch screen displays, which have a quick response time and can accept input from multiple fingers.

 Apple provides free digital versions of its official user guides.
 In addition, you can find physical copies for $10-$25 on Amazon from various third parties.
 Still, the free official iBooks guides have some advantages, thus providing you with a better tutorial on using iOS.